Gift of Growth Sale

 string

-Now we will discuss some scenarios for string data type
+Now we will discuss some scenarios where the string data type is used.

 Empty Strings